Average Smile: Calculate the mean, median and range of the given scores.

 Pie Chart: An exercise in estimating what the sectors of a pie chart represent.

-Seedy CDs: Interpret data given in the form of a bar chart then create a bar chart showing the given statistics.
+Seedy CDs: Interpret data given in the form of a bar chart then create a new bar chart showing the given statistics.

 Weather Maths: Eight mathematical questions about the current weather and times in four cities around the world.

 Comment recorded on the 28 September 'Starter of the Day' page by Malcolm P, Dorset:

 Comment recorded on the 11 January 'Starter of the Day' page by S Johnson, The King John School:

 "We recently had an afternoon on accelerated learning.This linked really well and prompted a discussion about learning styles and short term memory."

 Comment recorded on the 24 May 'Starter of the Day' page by Ruth Seward, Hagley Park Sports College:

 "Find the starters wonderful; students enjoy them and often want to use the idea generated by the starter in other parts of the lesson.
 Keep up the good work"